Cyberlorians/Articles/MaliciousActivityandSentinelP4.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/getvtcomments.png)

 To sum this all up.
 You now have IP2GEOComments which will auto run when an incident triggers AND you now have the ability to run Get-VirusTotalIPReport for FREE.
 A quick note, you can run the Virus Total playbook on any investigation of your choice now.
+This concludes my 4 part mini series